The Limo at JFK (New York)

 The Frick Collection

-Being a bit of an art thesp, I was keen to go here for two reasons: firstly, the original collector just bought items he liked, rather than items that would be a good investment, so they are mostly utterly gorgeous; and secondly, the large canvases of the Twelve Sons of Jacob by Zurbaran are here on loan from Auckland Castle while it is being refurbished.
+Being a bit of an art thesp, I was keen to go here for two reasons: firstly, the original collector just bought items he liked, rather than items that would be a good investment, so they are mostly utterly gorgeous; and secondly, the large canvases of the Twelve Sons of Jacob by Zurbaran were here on loan from Auckland Castle while it was being refurbished.

 Indoor courtyard at The Frick Collection, New York